Driving License

 Getting a driving license

 The minimum age to get a full driving license in the Netherlands is 18.
 However, a national scheme enables you to start taking driving lessons when you are 16 and a half.
-From the age of 17, you can drive accompanied by an RDW-registered guardian, known as begeleider, until you turn 18.
+From 17, you can drive accompanied by an RDW-registered guardian, known as begeleider, until you turn 18.

-In order to get your driving license, you must do the following:
+To get your driving license, you must do the following:

 - Select a driving school to take driving lessons